Related ToolsLuma Dream MachineRunwayKling

 Pricing and Credit Complexity

-Runway’s pricing is higher but includes more:
+According to Runway’s pricing page, the pricing is higher but includes more:

 • Free Plan: 125 one-time credits (not monthly)